mahendrabairagi/visual/roaddamageinspection.md

 ## First download pre-built model

-Click link below to [download](https://s3-ap-northeast-1.amazonaws.com/mycityreport/trainedModels.tar.gz)
+Click link below to [download](https://s3.amazonaws.com/deeplens-roaddamage-user-2-8/roaddamagemodel.tar.gz)

-the download file has model files frozen graph of the model (ssd_inception_RoadDamageDetector.pb and ssd_mobilenet_RoadDamageDetector.pb ) and a label map for the model (crack_label_map.pbtxt).
-We will be using ssd_inception_RoadDamageDetector model.
+You will need to upload this model to your own s3 bucket later.

 ### Implementation steps